mbuckler/personal-website/content/post/patenting.md

 	4. Suing for the profits made by an organization who used the patented ideas without your permission

-* What ideas can be patented?
+* What can be patented?

 	While patenting restrictions vary between countries and even over time, most countries now agree that a patentable idea must have all of the following